 can be counted for the IST 402 requirement.

 indexing and indexes, retrieval and classification schemes; use of

-codes, formats, and standards; analysis, construction
+codes, formats, and standards; analysis, construction and evaluation

 This course is intended to prepare students to understand, design,